swiftlang/swift-evolution/proposals/nnnn-actors.md

   * Replace `Sendable` with `Sendable` to better track SE-0302.
   * Add the `Actor` protocol back, as an empty protocol whose details will be filled in with a subsequent proposal for [custom executors][customexecs].
   * Replace `ConcurrentValue` with `Sendable` and `@concurrent` with `@sendable` to track the evolution of [SE-0302][se302].
+  * Clarify the presentation of actor isolation checking.
+  * Add more examples for non-isolated declarations.
 * Changes in the fourth pitch:
   * Allow cross-actor references to actor properties, so long as they are reads (not writes or `inout` references)
   * Added `isolated` parameters, to generalize the previously-special behavior of `self` in an actor and make the semantics of `nonisolated` more clear.